Cornwall1st August 2020 by Michele Auborn

-CORNWALL BRANCH 1975 – 2018
+1975 – 2013

 Kernow a’gas dynergh

-The Truro City Arms appear on this woven silk by Godfrey Phillips, issued with their B.D.V. brand in about 1918.
+The Truro City Arms appear on a woven silk by Godfrey Phillips, issued with their B.D.V. brand in about 1918.
 BDV actually stood for Boyd and Dibrell, Virginia, who were the American suppliers of the tobacco that Phillips used.
 Silks like this have always been very popular and add a lot of interest to a collection; in the 1920s and 30s they were made into cushions, smoking jackets and all manner of homewares which used to turn up at auction on a regular basis and elicit groans from collectors who spotted “the one they needed to complete their set” firmly sewn in the middle!

-In 2017 they lost their much loved venue and had to move their meetings to the Treviscoe Institute and Community Centre, in St Austell, a town which is mentioned on this card, from the set of “Mining” by Wills. (see the gallery below for the back)
+In 2017 they lost their much loved venue and had to move their meetings to the Treviscoe Institute and Community Centre, in St Austell, a town which is mentioned on a card from the set of “Mining” by Wills. (see the gallery below).

 Cornwall Branch was always slightly isolated due to its great distance from most of our other Branches, especially after the West Country Branch closed in 2013.
 And despite advertising through various sources in the area, a lack of new members resulted in the Branch finally deciding to close.
 Their final meeting took place in April 2018, just a few months after Roy Worgan’s death, when the members met for an informal lunch and were treated to an interesting display of local cards, souvenirs and photographs of past Branch Happenings.
 However, we were pleased to learn that despite the demise of the official Branch, its members will continue to keep in touch informally, and also to collect cards.